cgruver/okd-3.11-install-tutorial/pages/Setup_Env.md

 1. Set some environment variables for your lab.
 You will need to know the domain that you created during DNS setup, the IP address of your Name Server, your network mask, your network gateway, the hostname of your Nginx server, and if you set up PXE install, you will need the IP address of the HTTP server hosting your install repo.

        LAB_DOMAIN=your.domain.com                # The Domain you created during DNS setup LAB_NAMESERVER=10.10.11.10                # The IP address of your DNS Server LAB_NETMASK=255.255.255.0                 # The network mask of your lab network LAB_GATEWAY=10.10.11.1                    # Your router IP address
        INSTALL_HOST_IP=10.10.11.1                # The IP of the host serving the install repo (your PXE server or your control plane server)
        INSTALL_ROOT=/usr/share/nginx/html/install
        REPO_HOST=ocp-controller01                # Your Control Plane server
+       REPO_PATH=/usr/share/nginx/html/repos     # The path to the repos served by Nginx on your control plane

 1. Create a script to set your environment: